 "Working partner" means an individual who is actively engaged in conducting the affairs of the business or profession of the firm of which he is a partner.

 A non-working partner is one who is not a working partner.
-"Remuneration means "any payment of salary, bonus, commission or remuneration by whatever name called.

 2. Disallowance of Interest to Partners-S. 40(b)